-Net proceeds from the Non-Brokered Private Placement will be used to update the 2018 Technical Report and for general corporate purposes.
+Net proceeds from the Non-Brokered Private Placement were used for the 2021 Technical Report and for general corporate purposes.

 Insiders of the Company acquired an aggregate 4.437 million Units, including 2,400,000 Units acquired by Sandstorm, 875,000 Units acquired by Rio Tinto and 740,000 Units acquired by Turquoise Hill.
 Directors and officers of the Company and their associates acquired an aggregate 422,000 Units on the same terms and conditions as other subscribers.